The #1 Largest Crypto Term Glossary

 Subgraph Manifest - refers to a Subgraph component that contains information on Subgraph's data sources, templates, and other features.

-Software Wallet - is a type of application whose primary function is to create a virtual space for holding, sending, and receiving cryptocurrencies.
+Software Wallet - a type of application whose primary function is to create a virtual space for holding, sending, and receiving cryptocurrencies.

 Sidechain - a blockchain ledger that runs in parallel to a primary blockchain and has two-way connectivity between the two chains.